BKhuong15/dphlog/readme.md

-# DPH Minify
+# DPH Log Viewer

-A simple minify website.
-Has basic user management and a history of the links created.
+A simple PHP error log navigator.

 # Install
 1. Clone the repository to an apache vhost.